 To investigate the potential effects of ocean acidification on yellowfin early life stages, a laboratory study was conducted by multiple collaborating organizations at the Achotines Laboratory in 2011.
-Two separate trials were conducted to test the impact of increased $pCO_2$ on eggs, yolk sac larvae, and first-feeding larvae.
+Two separate trials were conducted to test the impact of increased pCO_2 on eggs, yolk sac larvae, and first-feeding larvae.
 Acidification levels tested ranged from present day to levels predicted to occur in some areas of the Pacific within the next 100 years (near future) to 300 years (long term).
 The study results were variable between trials but did indicate the potential for significantly reduced survival (Figure 8) and size of larvae and prolonged egg hatch times at acidification levels that are similar to near future predicted levels (Bromhead et al. 2015).
 Histological analysis of organ development in larvae indicated significant lethal and sub-lethal effects on larval organs at pH levels even higher than those at which significant impacts were detected on survival and growth (Frommel et al. 2016).
-A third manuscript describing the effects of acidification on otolith development in yellowfin larvae is completed and is in review for publication.
+A third manuscript from the study, describing the effects of acidification on otolith development in yellowfin larvae, was recently published (Wexler et al. 2023).

 The potential impacts of climate change on early life stages (Project N.2.a) are an important consideration in future assessments of tunas in the EPO.
 The Bromhead et al. project group held a workshop in Sydney, Australia, in January 2016, to review the current status of information on the effects of ocean acidification on pelagic fisheries in the Pacific Ocean and to examine options for assessing the impact on tuna resources.
 The workshop results have been incorporated into modeling studies of the effects of acidification on larval yellowfin abundance in the tropical Pacific (Senina et al. 2018).
-A paper utilizing the experimental results from the larval studies was published in April 2022 (Nicol et al. 2022); this study was developed to model the effects of ocean acidification on Pacific yellowfin populations.
+An additional manuscript utilizing the experimental results from the larval studies was published in April 2022 (Nicol et al. 2022); this study was developed to model the effects of ocean acidification on Pacific yellowfin populations.
 If acidification does progress to predicted levels for the Pacific Ocean, it is unclear whether tunas possess the capacity to adapt to acidification through selection for more resistant individuals (Bromhead et al. 2015).
 It is also unclear whether resistant individual traits are heritable (Munday et al. 2012).
 To date, there is evidence that near future levels of ocean acidification can have significant negative effects on organ development, survival and growth of yellowfin eggs and larvae.
 These results can allow models such as SEAPODYM (Lehodey et al. 2008) to be parameterised to include acidification effects and other climate change variables such as ocean warming in the development of spawning-habitat indices (Nicol et al. 2022).
-In addition, new studies of pollutant effects on yellowfin early life stages have been proposed at the Achotines Laboratory with collaborating scientists from Scripps Institution of Oceanography, La Jolla, CA, USA.